The Brain Health Benefits of Polyphenol-Rich Olive Oil

 The Mediterranean diet is celebrated for its emphasis on whole, nutrient-dense foods, and a key staple within this dietary pattern is olive oil.
-In general, olive oil is one of the key components in a variety of many healthy diets.
 Known for centuries as a medicinal food, olive oil has traditionally been used for its therapeutic properties, benefiting skin conditions, stomach problems, and even treating infections.1 Recent research has unveiled olive oil as a formidable ally in promoting brain health, primarily due to its high polyphenol content.2 Extra virgin olive oil (EVOO) contains over 30 identified polyphenols, which are powerful antioxidants that support cognitive function and protect against neurodegenerative diseases.2

 So, what exactly are these polyphenol nutrients, and how do they support brain health?
-Plus, with so many olive oils on the market, choosing the right one matters.
-To help us navigate with what to look for when choosing a high-quality olive oil, we reached out to Frantoio Grove who are known for their high standards in producing the best olive oil.
-Now let’s dive into all these areas.
+Plus, with so many olive oils on the market, which is the right one to choose?

 Understanding Polyphenols: What Are They?